Navy Enlisted Rating (Job) Descriptions

 Aviation Boatswain's Mate - Fuels (ABF)

-Aviation Boatswain's Mates play a major part in launching and recovering naval aircraft quickly and safely from land or ships.
+U.S. Navy Aviation Boatswain's Mates play a major part in launching and recovering naval aircraft quickly and safely from land or ships.
 This includes aircraft fueling and fuel systems.
-Later in their careers, ABs can earn the advanced AB rating that requires supervision of all these individual specialties.
+Later in their careers, ABs can earn the advanced AB rating that requires supervision of all three individual specialties.

-Most of the work in this rating is performed outdoors on the deck of aircraft carriers, in all climatic conditions, in fast-paced and often potentially hazardous environments.
+Most of the work in this rating is performed outdoors, often on the decks of aircraft carriers, in all climates and conditions, in fast-paced and often potentially hazardous environments.
 ABs work closely with others in aviation ratings.

 Sea/Shore Rotation for This Rating

 - First Sea Tour: 60 months

 - Second Sea Tour: 60 months

 - Third Shore Tour: 36 months

 Sea tours and shore tours for sailors who have completed four sea tours will be 36 months at sea followed by 36 months ashore until retirement.